nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 If there is an author name placed under the verse it may be marked up with `<p class="verse-author">` and placed at the end of the `<div class="verse">` container.

+### 3.4 Thematic Breaks in the Text Flow

+In circumstances where depth of structure is not amenable to structural markup using `<section>` elements, Suppliers are required to use the `<hr>` element to provide distinguishable paragraph-level thematic breaks in one of the following two ways:

+- `<hr class="emptyline">` indicates thematic breaks represented by a vertical space between paragraphs.
+- `<hr class="separator">` indicates thematic breaks represented by a visual marker such as an asterisk, horizontal rule or any other type of graphical symbol.
+The visual marker must not be rendered as content.

 ## 4 Specific Requirements for Advanced Content

 ### 4.1 Mathematical Content